 Another affliction I have come to recognise with some concern is the expats' addiction to change.
 The need for stability is the yin but the craving for more novelty is the yang.

-This is one of those magical days in which the kids are both coming home quite late, and I find myself with a plan-less stretch of hours ahead of me, that my restless mind will soon fill with stormy thoughts like the sky in a Van Gogh painting.
+This is one of those magical days in which the kids are both coming home late from school, and I find myself with a plan-less stretch of hours ahead of me, that my restless mind will soon fill with stormy thoughts like the sky in a Van Gogh painting.

 In such circumstances I have a double-I technique of meditation: watching TED lectures on my I-pad while I I-ron.
-And then I decide that it is indeed time for change, because these TED people really do spark my fire, I want to be an activist, kick some ass, change the world.
+And then I get carried away by the TEDsters passion and I decide that it is indeed time for change.
+I too want to be an activist, kick some ass, change the world.

-Then this old joke pops up into my mind.
+And then, this old joke pops up into my mind:

 And then the big mean lion comes by and asks her: what are you doing, little monkey?
 And the little monkey replies: